fynv/ScoreDraft/README.md

 * cffi
 * X-org, ALSA drivers are optionally needed for players
 * xsdata, python_ly are optionally needed for MusicXML and LilyPond support
+* pyyaml is optionally needed for YAML support

 ## Samples & Voice Banks